peace-shillong/Hebrew-Interlinear-Old-Testament-Android/README.md

 		Unable to export pdf with Hebrew text, we can try itext7 later and see if it works

 	6. Changed the activity_selection.xml layout inside the res->layout folder

+	7. Added request for Storage permissions for android N and above

+	8. Migrated to Androidx artifacts